cjeudy/cjeudy.github.io/LEGAL.md

 ## Credits

 - This website is hosted on Github Pages.
 [Source](https://github.com/cjeudy/cjeudy.github.io){:target="_blank"}.
 - This website is powered by the free version of Hydejack, which is licensed under GPLv3 (see below for a verbatim copy).
-Also see [notice](https://hydejack.com/notice/).
+Also see [notice](https://hydejack.com/NOTICE/).
+- The sidebar background image is credited to Helena Bartosova (_Winter in Bohemia by Helena Bartosova_, Fedora 25 Supplemental Backgrounds).

 ---

-# LICENSE

 * this list will be replaced by the toc
 {:toc .large-only}